FAFSA Form Updates

 Yes.
 If the parent providing more financial support is remarried, the stepparent's tax information is required.

-What if my parent or stepparent does not want to provide their tax information for my FAFSA?
+What if my parent or stepparent does not want to provide their tax information for my FAFSA form?

 Husker Hub can offer to speak directly with the parent or stepparent to explain why the information is needed and answer any questions, which sometimes puts them at ease about how their sensitive information will be used.
 However, we cannot provide tax advice.